[Update]: This post was updated on July 28, 2022 to reflect the latest developments in the Microsoft Purview compliance center user interface.

-In the last article, Advanced eDiscovery in Office 365 explained, I’ve shared some knowledge about Advanced eDiscovery in Office 365 – how it works, how is it different from eDiscovery.
-In this article, I will show you how to create and configure an Advanced eDiscovery case in Office 365 to find relevant data.
+In the last article, eDiscovery (Premium) in Office 365 explained, I’ve shared some knowledge about eDiscovery (Premium) in Office 365 – how it works, how is it different from eDiscovery.
+In this article, I will show you how to create and configure an eDiscovery (Premium) case in Office 365 to find relevant data.

 Start with creating an eDiscovery case

 Now, the case needs to be configured.
-Mind that if you want to use the advanced eDiscovery settings like email threading, duplication identification, themes, or OCR settings, you need to configure set them up before running your first search.
+Mind that if you want to use the premium eDiscovery settings like email threading, duplication identification, themes, or OCR settings, you need to set them up before running your first search.

 Configure your advanced settings first

-To access the advanced settings, open the advanced eDiscovery case and go to the Settings tab and select the Search & analytics option:
+To access the advanced settings, open the premium eDiscovery case and go to the Settings tab and select the Search & analytics option: